TINF21CS1/zimbraweb-smtp-bridge/Readme.md

 <span style="color: red;">This Container is still in development and should not be used in Production environments or for important E-Mails!</span>

-‼ Currently it only supports plain SMTP over Port 587, no TLS. **Your password is readable to anyone on the network** <br />
 ‼ It only supports Plaintext E-Mails, and Attachments, but not HTML or RTF-Mails.
 This is due to a restriction in the Zimbra Webinterface<br />

 ## Public Bridge